Wakoma/Lokal/roles/README.md

 because for example passowrds are deduced from `lokal_secret`.
 Only publically-facing credentials need to be defined.

-Each role should take advantage of `password_admin` to create any "admin" accounts if possible.
+Each role should take advantage of `admin_password` to create any "admin" accounts if possible.
 If your software is intended only for admin users and it doesn't have builtin authentication mechanism then you can easily hide it behind traefik's basic authentication mechanism.